Edible Flower Chart

 - True Jasmine has oval, shiny leaves and tubular, waxy-white flowers.

-- The false Jasmine is in a completely different genus, “Gelsemium”, and family, “Loganiaceae”, is considered too poisonous for human consumption.
+- The false Jasmine is in a completely different genus, “Gelsemium”, and the family, “Loganiaceae”, is considered too poisonous for human consumption.

 - Sweet, floral flavor, with lemon and citrus notes.